Don’t let a giftless Christmas get you down. Take a look at these 6 things to do if you can’t afford Christmas gifts and see how they can help you.

 1. Don’t be ashamed to let others know.

-Taking financial responsibility is admirable and nothing to be ashamed of.
+Taking financial responsibility is admirable and nothing to be ashamed of especially during the holidays.
 If you are worried about friends and family buying gifts for you and having nothing to return, don’t hesitate to let them know ahead of time that you can’t buy gifts this year.
 Chances are they will be understanding and admire your courage to get yourself out of debt and handle your financial situation.

 2. Offer your time.